Skip to main content

 • %APPDATA%\Local\Caches\xPacks

-They can be removed at any time and space reclaimed; xpm will recreate them on new installs.
+They can be removed at any time and space reclaimed; xpm will recreate them during new installations.

-However, projects linking to the user global xPacks store will fail with broken paths.
+However, projects linking to the user's global xPacks store will fail with broken paths.

 Quick test

-To check if the OpenOCD installed by xpm starts properly, use something like:
+To verify if the xPack OpenOCD installed by xpm starts correctly, utilise something such as:

 xPack Open On-Chip Debugger 0.12.0